KJersin/rpi4-openwrt-java/README.md

 But in contrast to the post the script install's OpenJDK-17 and it builds a larger root filesystem so there is no need for a Extroot overlay.
 Other versions then OpenJDK-17 should be installable too.
 The Alpine distro includes versions 7 to 17.

 __Note__: Although the current build is meant for RPI 4 it should be usable on any Openwrt capable device running an aarch64 ARM processor and ~500MB of storage.
-I've tested on Raspberry Pi 4 Model B and Raspberry Pi Compute Module 4 (with eMMC flash).
+I've tested on Raspberry Pi 4 Model B and Raspberry Pi Compute Module 4.
+And tested with a root device on sd-card, eMMC and on usb disk.

 ### Build environment